worldbank/sudan-nighttime-lights/README.md

 ## Data

-The following datasets are used in this assignmet.
-Further details about each dataset -- licensing, frequency of updates, access instructions, etc. -- may be found on the [Data](https://worldbank.github.io/sudan-poverty-monitoring/docs/2-data.html) section of the project web book.
+The following datasets are used in this assignment:

 * [ACLED](https://worldbank.github.io/iraq-economic-monitoring/docs/2-data.html#(https://datacatalog.worldbank.org/int/search/dataset/0061835/acled---middle-east)) - Time-stamped, geolocated points where conflicts (protests, attacks, etc.) have occured, collected globally based on news and crowdsourced data.